RuneAudio/Docs/docs/troubleshooting/updating.md

  4. reboot your device

- As final step, always remember to hard refresh the cache of your browser.
+ As final step, always remember to hard refresh the cache of your browser. (ctrl + F5)